The-Politico/politico-interactive-templates/docs/templates.md

 For a quick breakdown of `.pitrc` options check out [these docs](pitrc.md).
 In this doc, we'll go through each option and provide a reasonable example of when you might use it.
 Remember, everything below this is optional.

+## Categories

+Users may have dozens of templates registered at some point, so to help organize them PIT comes with a way to categorize your templates.
+When a user runs `pit new` they will be prompted to find the template they're looking for by first filtering through categories.
+If your template doesn't have a `category` designated in its `.pitrc` file, it will go in the `Other` category automatically.

+Note that if you change the category of your template, all your users will have to re-register your template to see that change.

 ## Context creators

 The context passed to your `renderer` will be a combination of the answers to user `prompts` and `statics` context defined by the developer of the template.